- Horsepower @ RPM:

 - 6.5 sec.
 (Est.)

-America’s original pony car will be turning 50 in the next few years, and Ford is celebrating the monumental birthday by taking its maiden voyage overseas.
-The 2015 Ford Mustang will be finding its way over to right hand drive markets such as England, Japan, and Australia.
-Moreover, for the first time in the Mustang’s history, England and Australia studios will be aiding in the design of the new generation muscle car.
-Add that to the fact that the 2015 Mustang will be getting an independent rear suspension for the first time in 10 years and all of a sudden, the Mustang becomes something of a hot topic among its enthusiasts.
+America’s original pony car will turn 50 in 2014, and Ford is celebrating the monumental birthday by taking its maiden voyage overseas.
+The 2015 Ford Mustang will find its way into right-hand-drive markets, such as England, Japan and Australia.
+Moreover, for the first time in the Mustang’s history, England and Australia studios will aid in the design of the new-generation muscle car.
+Add that to the fact that the 2015 Mustang will receive independent rear suspension for the first time ever, with exception of the Cobra version a decade ago, and the Mustang suddenly becomes a hot topic among enthusiasts.

 More details on the 2015 Ford Mustang after the jump.